GiovanniL19/bbc_count_me_up/README.md

 * [PhantomJS](http://phantomjs.org/)

 ## Installation
+In terminal type the following:
 * `git clone <repository-url>` this repository
 * `cd count-me-up`
 * `npm install`
 * `bower install`

 ## Running / Development
+To run the application, type the following in the terminal in the project directory:
 * `ember serve`

+In your browser:
 * Visit your app at [http://localhost:4200](http://localhost:4200).

 ### Code Generators